openvinotoolkit/openvino_tensorflow/python/README.md

     openvino_tensorflow.set_backend('backend_name')

-More detailed examples on how to use OpenVINO integration with TensorFlow are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.
+More detailed examples on how to use OpenVINO™ integration with TensorFlow are located in the [**examples**](https://github.com/openvinotoolkit/openvino_tensorflow/tree/master/examples) directory.

 ## Support